brownplt/pyret.org/src/pyret-code/index.md

 sense of publishing lots of papers.
 This is an un-goal, and almost an anti-goal.
 Every paper takes months to write, and those are months we are not spending on the language and curriculum.
 We view this as a poor time trade-off.
-So we'll write papers sometime, but our focus is on shipping code and textbooks and other materials of immediate value to students and educators.
+We'll write papers sometime, but our immediate focus is on shipping code and textbooks and other materials of immediate value to students and educators.
+If this means we get “scooped” on some of our technical innovations, that's just fine; we consider that a good trade-off.

 Ultimately, though, research _requires_ doing new things.
 We don't want to do new things just for the sake of it.
 We're long been